One of the most popular alternatives to roses out there is the Gardenia.

 Gardenia’ Frostproof’ Pests or Diseases

-‘Frostproof’ is surprisingly durable overall, with resistances to many common diseases, deer, drought, heat, and mildew.
+‘Frostproof’ is surprisingly durable overall, with resistance to many common diseases, deer, drought, heat, and mildew.

 Iron deficiency is one of the most common problems this plant faces, resulting in yellowed foliage.
 Details on the cause and treatment for yellow leaves on Gardenia.